ParaCoToUl/noarr-pipelines/README.md

 ```

-## Running tests and examples
+## Running tests

-Enter the desired folder (e.g. `examples/kmeans`, `tests/pipelines`, ...).
+Enter the tests folder (`tests/pipelines` or `tests/cuda-pipelines`).
 In the terminal (linux bash, windows cygwin or gitbash) run the following commands:

 ```sh
 # create and enter the folder that will contain the build files